lotaris/jee-oauth/request-oauth-tokens.md

 	}
 ```

-You can override even the way successfull and error responses are built.
+You can override even the way successful and error responses are built.

 ```java
 	@Override